A defence of Liberalism

 The mosaic shows Pan, the god of the wild, locked in a duel with Eros, the god of love.
 On Pan’s team are maenads and satyrs, from the cult of the wine god Dionysus, who is the figure two places behind Pan wearing a leopard cloak.
 Above them is a table of prizes for the victor including sacks of money.
 Pan is thought to represent impulse and lust, while Eros is a symbol of sacred, eternal love and of reason.

+Can we build coherent societies without using hostility to people outside the group?
 Our faculty for reason benefits from education, which is why on average people become more liberal as they become more educated.
 Educated people are often better at seeing and ingesting the indirect social consequences of satisfying our groupish impulses.
 Perhaps what children would most benefit from is some education on the fallibility of our own faculties of reason, our numerous cognitive biases, and how these can be used to manipulate us.

+Liberals believe that social progress is possible and that human suffering and cruelty can be reduced.
+Some conservatives apparently do not.
 Daniel Hannan recently tweeted a quote from John Howard: “A conservative is someone who doesn't consider himself morally superior to his grandfather”.
 Indeed, and does he feel the same about his grandfather’s grandfather, who condoned pogroms, slavery, institutional torture, the persecution of heretics, etc. etc.?

 “ It is no longer possible, for example, to believe in the original dogma of democracy; that the knowledge needed for the management of human affairs comes up spontaneously from the human heart.
 Where we act on that theory we expose ourselves to self-deception, and to forms of persuasion that we cannot verify.
 It has been demonstrated that we cannot rely upon intuition, conscience, or the accidents of casual opinion if we are to deal with the world beyond our reach.”4